danyadsmith/sand-dancer/README.md

 some source text obsolete.
 The evolution and deprecation of extensions popular at the time of publication create additional hurdles for readers working through the book while attempting to use the most current version of Inform.

+To view published errata for Reed's book, see [Updates and Errata](http://inform7.textories.com/errata/).

+To find up-to-date extensions that are compatible with the latest version of Inform:

+* Consult the Public Library in the application
+* Visit the Friends of I7 [Extensions](https://github.com/i7/extensions) repository

+To find extensions that are deprecated and may need updates to work with the latest version of Inform:

+* Visit the Friends of I7 [Archive](https://github.com/i7/archive) repository

 ## About this Repository